What to do with pieces of scrap wood? Turn them into home decor! These DIY wooden candle holders are easy to make, easy to customize.

-Once the paper had dried I trimmed away any excess and went back in with my craft knife and trimmed out the hole in the top block.
+Once the paper had dried I trimmed away any excess paper from my wooden candle holders.
+Then I went back in with my craft knife and trimmed out the hole in the top block.

 So, I think there are about a million variations that one could do with these wood candle holders.

 The scrap wood could be cut into circles or rectangles.

 You could create a wooden candle holders centerpiece using one long block with varying height raised sections.
 The paper could be coordinated for wedding colors, Christmas wrapping paper etc etc.

 With these wood candle holders I think I may have stumbled upon a fun and easy way to use up all those scraps!
 See!!!???
 I’m not crazy!
 I DID need them!!!!!!!

 If you like these DIY candle holders, I’ve got some other projects I think you’re going to love: